Frequently Asked Questions

 How are you compensated?

 We are solely compensated by the flat fee that our clients pay to us.
-We receive no commissions or incentives for any products or services we recommend, and do not receive referral fees from third party professionals (e.g. tax, estate planning, and insurance professionals) to whom we may refer to you.
+We receive no commissions or incentives for any products or services we recommend, and do not receive referral fees from third party professionals (e.g. tax, estate planning, and insurance professionals) to whom we may refer you.

 If you manage my investments, where will my money be held?